mihayounas/mihayounas/README.md

 - 🔭 I’m currently learning Ruby / Ruby on Rails .

-- 🖥️  See my portfolio on [My 3D Website](http://mihaela-younas.com/) - please take your time to look around for the best experienece!
+- 🖥️  See my portfolio on [My 3D Website](http://mihaela-younas.com/) - please take your time to look around for the best experience!

 - You can contact me at: mihaelayounas55@gmail.com